PRODUCT SUPPORT

 Table Installation & Function

-Q What tools do I need to assemble the table?
+Q What tools do I need to assemble a table?

-1. Press and hold the “down” button on handswitch until the desktop reaches its lowest position
+1. Press “down” button on handswitch until tabletop stops at the lowest position limit

-3. Press and hold the “down” button on the handswitch again (for up to 10 seconds) until the desktop moves down slightly to its absolute lowest position, then moves back up slightly
+3. Press the “down” button again until the table top moves down slightly, then up slightly

 Q What can be done to correct an uneven table top?